developer-ongar/namaz-app/README.md

 Application is about prayer.
 General information about how to pray(solat).

 ## Getting Started
-Now app available only in kazakh language, we will add other languages as well.
+Now app available only in kazakh language.

 ## Features
 + Listen part of solat in arabic